 3. Make It Stick

-It may seem obvious, but one of the best ways to future-proof your brand is to create a name with “catch.”
+It may seem obvious, but one of the best ways to future-proof your company name is to create a name with “catch.”
 A highly memorable and effective name can draw in a customer and make recall easy and effortless, ensuring that your brand endures in hearts and minds.

 What can you do to make your name stick?
 You can create a lasting image (think Sequoia, Apple, or Clover Health), lean into euphony (like Fitbit, SweetGreen, or Mochidoki), or choose names that are edgy (like Virgin) or oxymoronic (like Icy Hot) to make users pause and think.
 Or, instead of over-indexing on the functional, like the aforementioned Books-A-Million, explore names that remind would-be customers of your emotional end-benefit (think: Calm).
 Finally, don’t hesitate to look more closely at constructions that help to engender feeling.
 Two names that fit this bill: Allegra (a rhythmic name with an open “a” ending that works to signal airiness and freedom) and Zynga (a playful coinage with a zippy “z” that emphasizes speed and exuberance).